Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the National Science Foundation of China under the Grants Nos.
-12375089, 12435004, and 12075086, and the Natural Science Foundation of Shandong province under the Grant No. ZR2022ZD26 and ZR2022MA035.
+This work is supported in part by the National Science Foundation of China under the Grants No. 12375089, No.12435004, and No.12075086, and the Natural Science Foundation of Shandong province under the Grant No. ZR2022ZD26 and ZR2022MA035.

 \begin{appendix}